johnx25bd/os-blogs/drafts/useful-tools/README.md

 [Leaflet](https://leafletjs.com/).
 Leaflet is "a JavaScript library for interactive maps".
 The library handles raster and vector tiles, and enables web developers to customize styling and interactivity - on desktop and mobile devices.
 A standard for web mappers.

-[mapboxgl.js](https://docs.mapbox.com/mapbox-gl-js/api/).
+[Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/).
 Mapbox GL JS lets web developers build customizable, interactive vector maps, rendered using WebGL.
 This gives developers the option the customize styling and offers a  smooth, impressive user experience, including 3D effects.
 GL JS fits into the Mapbox ecosystem.

+[OpenLayers]().
+OpenLayers is another library for creating dynamic, interactive maps in the browser.
+The library handles both raster and vector tiles and can visualize spatial data from various formats, like GeoJSON, KML, GML and others.

 [d3.js](https://d3js.org/).
 Data-Driven Documents (D3) is an incredibly powerful library for working with data in the browser.
 The library excels as a way to create interactive geographic maps and visualizations - supported by a large community and range of example code snippets.

 [Turf.js](https://turfjs.org/).
 Geospatial analysis in JavaScript.
 Turf provides a suite of functions to analyze vector geopspatial features and work with coordinates and coordinate arrays.

+[Proj4js](http://proj4js.org/).
+A very useful JavaScript library for transforming coordinates between coordinate systems, including datum transformations.

 ## Data Analysis